UNINETTSigma2/documentation/faq/jobs.md

 So, if you get this when using `mpirun` with Intel MPI, our recommendation is currently that the warning can be ignored.

-## Things to avoid

-Things you should not do or use when running jobs on the HPC clusters.

-### `#SBATCH --hint=nomultithread`
-Do not use this, at least not with Intel MPI jobs.
-If you do, the result is that all the tasks (ranks) will be bound to the first CPU core on each compute node.